atgeller/WASM-Redex/README.md

 # WASM Redex Model
-This is a model of the WebAssembly language syntax, semantics, and (in progress) validation rules.
+This is a model of the WebAssembly language syntax, semantics, and validation rules, written in [PLT Redex](https://redex.racket-lang.org/).
 The model is based off of the [2017 PLDI paper by Haas et al](https://dl.acm.org/doi/10.1145/3062341.3062363).

+The goal of this model is to provide a starting point for modeling extensions to the language.
+For example, for a research project we have built an extended type system for WebAssembly on top of this model.
+There are two straightforward ways to build language extensions using this model:

+1. The preferred way is to use Redex's `define-extended-*` forms to explicity extend the basic WebAssembly specification.
+For example, using `define-extended-language` to extend the base WebAssembly syntax with new types or instructions, and then using `define-extended-relation` and `define-extended-judgment` when necessary, or creating new reduction relations and judgement forms.
+2. Create a fork of this repository, and change the language definition, reduction relation, and judgment forms as needed.

 ## Syntax
 The syntactic representation used in the model is `s-expression` based.